-These records will likely include tax returns, bank statements, cash flow, profit and loss, ratio of expense categories to typical amounts, identification of add-backs, discrepancies with general practice information received, insurance panel participation, domain/ website and online advertising, etc.
+These records will likely include: tax returns, bank statements, cash flow, profit and loss, ratio of expense categories to typical amounts, identification of add-backs, discrepancies with general practice information received, insurance panel participation, domain/ website and online advertising, etc.

 - 8. Vacation/Surgery Schedule.
 Do NOT schedule your vacation or surgery based on the anticipated closing date.
-Practice sales almost never close as soon as originally anticipated. - Provide Access for Due Diligence.
+Practice sales very rarely close as soon as originally anticipated. - 9.
+Provide Access for Due Diligence.
 Provide access by the buyer, and its practice consultant, equipment representative, and property inspector to complete their on-site due diligence.
-All onsite visits should be supervised and outside normal business hours to maintain confidentiality.
+All on-site visits should be supervised and outside normal business hours to maintain confidentiality.
 The items inspected on-site for due diligence will likely include: - A. Premises Review.
 Inspect the Premises and common areas.
 Confirm ADA compliance, and that all Premises systems and fixtures (electrical, plumbing, natural and dental gas, drains, cable, alarm, sprinklers) are registered (if required) and in working order.
 Inspect and confirm all dental and office equipment is in working order, up to date and HIPAA compliant. - B. Assets & Software Review.
 Inspect and confirm that all equipment, including imaging and practice management software and licensing, is in working order, up to date, and HIPAA and OSHA compliant.
-Confirm supplies are unexpired and properly labelled and stored.
 Confirm that fictitious business names are registered as required.

 - C. Chart Review.
-A random sampling of patient records to gauge type of dentistry completed, quality of work, in-house vs. referral patterns for specialty dentistry, possible insurance fraud (chart notes don't match billing records), treatment opportunities (undertreatment or over-referral), Practice saturation (over-treatment and under-referral), and prior staff members now departed. - D. Financial Review.
+A random sampling of patient records to gauge type of dentistry completed, quality of work, in-house vs. referral patterns for specialty dentistry, possible insurance fraud (chart notes don't match billing records), treatment opportunities (under-treatment or over-referral), Practice saturation (over-treatment and under-referral), and prior staff members now departed. - D. Financial Review.
 Tax returns, bank statements, cash flow, profit and loss, ratio of expense categories to typical amounts, identification of add-backs, discrepancies with general Practice information received, etc. - E. Billing Review.
-Billing and account receivable records: insurance panels joined by Practice, indications of insurance fraud (non-existent chart notes for billing records, upcoding of procedures, habitual waiver/ refund of patient copays or deductibles, etc.), ratio of hygiene to general dentistry to specialty dentistry treatment, ratio of HMO to PPO to FFS patients and billings, new patients per month, etc. - F. Insurance Panel Review.
-Investigation and preparation of applications (for post-closing submission) for new and transferring insurance panels. - G. Vendor Review.
-Investigation of existing credit card processing, equipment purchases and leases, signage, advertising, and office and dental supply purchases and accounts.
+Billing and account receivable records: insurance panels joined by Practice, indications of insurance fraud (non-existent chart notes for billing records, up-coding of procedures, habitual waiver/ refund of patient copays or deductibles, etc.), ratio of hygiene to general dentistry to specialty dentistry treatment, ratio of HMO to PPO to FFS patients and billings, new patients per month, etc. - F. Insurance Panel Review.
+Investigate and prepare applications (but not yet submit) for new and transferring insurance panels. - G. Vendor Review.
+Investigation of existing credit card processing, postage meter and copier and other small office equipment purchases and leases, signage, advertising, and office and dental supply purchases and accounts.